copperwater/xNetHack/doc/xnh-changelog-6.0.md

   indicates that the monster was completely wiped out and should drop no items from its body.
 Only should be used on monsters for which mrevived is never set.
+- New function tt_name(), which returns a random name from the top 10 list.